-2.3 Training pathway
+2.2 Training pathway

 Trainees in the specialty will initially spend two years in combined infection training (CIT) where they will develop knowledge of laboratory work, together with supervised clinical liaison and validation of results, and direct clinical care.
-Following completion of CIT and the CICE/FRCPath Part 1 examination (typically after 18-24 months of training), Tropical Medicine trainees will move onto Higher Infection training and will dual train with either IM or MM/MV.
+Following completion of CIT and the CICE/FRCPath Part 1 examination (typically after 18-24 months of training), Tropical Medicine trainees will move onto Higher Infection training.
 See figure 1 for structure and examinations where they will continue to develop their skills in direct patient care, with greater responsibility and less direct supervision.